temp4422/temp4422.github.io/README.md

 Make html tamplate with any tags that ends with '-x': <my_tag-x />.
 Traverse components dir and replace this tags with content of files that named coresponding to this tags.
 Do this for each page.
 End result: static pages.

 DX is satisfying, because tend to modular approch with simple components, trying to reapeat modern frameworks e.g. React.

+## KISS-X aims:

+- Build static website without using any secondary libraries in production only core web technologies.
+- DX of modern frameworks like next (at least some), components approach
+- No config delpoyment, just throw `docs` folder to any static server

+## Rules:

+- Use css classes selectors to make css modules scope, and css tag selectors for global scope.